 Some people find the pain eases slightly as they move around, only to return later after long periods of standing, walking, or exercise.

-Common causes of a sore heel in the morning
+Some simple ways to relieve a sore heel in the morning at home include:

 Treatment depends on the real cause.
 At Medifoot Clinic, we assess heel pain properly and look at your symptoms, footwear, daily load, calf flexibility, and foot mechanics.
 From there, we guide treatment based on what is actually driving the pain rather than guessing.